VANSHPAR/Uber_Complete_Backend_Project/README.md

 //to start redis server
-//run below command in ubunty
+//run below command in ubuntu

 redis-server